thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### subjectName

-{{!RFC9525, Section 2}} mandates that the subjectName not be be used to identify a service, for IoT purposes, an empty subjectName avoids all confusion for End Entity certificates.
+{{!RFC9525, Section 2}} mandates that the subject field not be be used to identify a service, for IoT purposes, an empty subjectName avoids all confusion for End Entity certificates.

 The requirement in Section 4.4.2 of {{!RFC7925}} to only use EUI-64 for end entity certificates as a subjectName is lifted.